Posted on April 7, 2023

 Since there was noone to ??/Dec.
 Prod, ???sealed the location.

 “Decedent found in residence by friend Melanie Myers, decedent lying on bed w/38 revolver in rt. hand.
 Investigation by IHD.
-Possible Note at scene.”
-Brought in to Metro for recover of missile as requested by Dr. Mall.
+Possible Note at scene.
+Brought into Metro for Recovery of missile as requested by Dr. Mall.”
 Signature.”

-This corroborates Melanie’s story that she was read part of Paige’s suicide note by the police at the scene and that Paige wrote about Hollywood powerful men who used and abused her, including Huston and Hefner.
+Melanie said to Ryan Parry and Secrets of Playboy that she was read part of Paige’s suicide note by the police which mentioned Hollywood powerful men who used and abused her, including Huston and Hefner.

 Suicide note not mentioned in LAPD report.